Effective Aug 1, 2020:

 All students pursuing the ALS degree are assigned specially trained academic advisors who assist them in completing the degree agreement and provide continuing assistance and advisement.
-Students interested in pursuing the ALS degree or those wanting additional information should contact a Black Hawk College advisor.
+Students interested in pursuing the ALS degree or those wanting additional information should contact the Black Hawk College Advising Services Department.

 Servicemen’s Opportunity College:

-Military personnel interested in making application for an educational agreement for the ALS degree may obtain information and academic advisement by calling a Black Hawk College advisor.
+Military personnel interested in making application for an educational agreement for the ALS degree may obtain information and academic advisement by calling the Black Hawk College Advising Services Department.

-Three or more credit hours must be earned in each of the following areas by the completion of these courses:
+Three or more credit hours of credit must be earned in each of the following areas by the completion of courses listed: